 Students must be registered in the semester/term in which they defend their thesis.

-Note: A student must complete all degree requirements within five years from the time of initial enrollment into the program.
+Note: A student must complete the master's degree program graduation requirements within five years from initial enrollment into the program, inclusive of any leave.

 Switching from Final Project to Thesis and Vice Versa